JetBrains/kotlin/docs/fir/pcla.md

 There, we've got `it` used as a receiver in a call `it.add("")`, thus the first question we need to answer to is which member scope it has.

 And the answer is that before starting the selector (`add("")`), we simply try to fix necessary type variable with the following steps:
-- Don't do anything in case the type variable belongs, to outer CS
 - Temporary override what *proper type* means
   - Type variables from outer CS might be used as a type argument for a proper type (e.g., `MutableList<Ev>` is proper).
   - Even type variables from outer CS can't be used as top-level proper type (e.g, we can't fix `Tv` to `Ev`).